eitanoid/Game-of-Life-Go/README.md

 ![Screenshot from 2024-11-06 16-47-29](https://github.com/user-attachments/assets/ff659f00-f321-4097-bdad-9e62617377bb)

-The Game of Life (GoL) is a 0 player game, that is a game that evolves from an initial state with no further interaction.
-GoL runs on a 2D grid of cells which evolve via the following rules:
+[The Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) (GoL) is a Cellular Automaton (CA) / 0 player game.
+That is a game that evolves from an initial state with no further interaction.
+GoL runs on a 2D grid of cells with 2 states, alive or dead.
+The cells evolve via the following rules:

 - A cell with fewer than 2 neighbours dies from under population.
 - A living cell with 2 or 3 neighbours lives on to the next generation.